jakebathman/tailwindcss-uk-docs/source/docs/configuration.blade.md

 ## Theme

-The `theme` section is where you define your color palette, font stacks, type scale, border sizes, breakpoints — anything related to the visual design of your site.
+The `theme` section is where you define your colour palette, font stacks, type scale, border sizes, breakpoints — anything related to the visual design of your site.

 ```js
 // tailwind.config.js